coherentgraphics/cpdf-binaries/README.md

 PDF Command Line Tools binaries for Linux, Mac, Windows.

+**Version 2.5 for MacOS ARM coming in February 2022.
+Use Mac Intel or v2.4 ARM until then.**

 For non-commercial use only.
 See the file LICENSE for details.
 For commercial use, a license must be purchased from [http://www.coherentpdf.com](http://www.coherentpdf.com).